ArticleMarch 3, 2026

 • Review 2: 3 days later → Curve resets higher

-• Review 4: 14 days later → Near-permanent retention
+• Review 3: 7 days later → Near-permanent retention

-Cepeda et al. (2006) analyzed 317 experiments on spaced vs. massed practice:
+Cepeda et al. (2006) analyzed 317 experiments:

-• Spaced practice improved retention by 35% on average
+• Spaced practice improved retention by 35%

 • Benefits persisted for months and years

-Conclusion: "Spacing is one of the most effective learning strategies known to science."
+• Conclusion: "Spacing is one of the most effective learning strategies known to science."

-Active Recall: Testing Beats Re-reading
+Active Recall: Testing Beats Re-Reading

 The Testing Effect

-Here's a counterintuitive fact: testing yourself helps you learn more than re-reading.
+Counterintuitive fact: testing yourself helps you learn more than re-reading.

 Retrieval strengthens neural pathways.
 Recognition doesn't.